lionkor/BeamMP-Server-Docs/NewLua.md

 ```

 Capitalisation matters here, so be careful its entered correctly.
-The output is
+The output is something like
 ```
-Entered Lua console for state 'MyPlugin'.
-To exit, type `exit()` lua @MyPlugin>
+lua @MyPlugin>
 ```
 As you can see, we switched into the Lua state for `MyPlugin`.
-From now on until we enter `exit()`, we will be in `MyPlugin` and can execute Lua there.
+From now on until we enter `exit()` (as of v3.1.0 `:exit`), we will be in `MyPlugin` and can execute Lua there.

 For example, if we have a global called `MyValue`, we can print that value like so: